Harvest board revisited

 Another fine temporary measure this spring (and another of the many things the trusty Kubota compact tractor can do) is our new spot-watering method.
 Michelle waters in a last, experimentally late tray of onions with a slightly modified, inexpensive ($5) plastic watering can that holds about 2 gallons (8 l), and has big holes for fast, high-volume output.
 These cans we usually plunge into a rain barrel (or snow barrel) for filling, and to speed that up, I cut a squarish opening in the top (I always forget to cut the opening to the back, so water doesn’t escape from the top when pouring when full).
 The trick here is that the water comes from the Kubota’s bucket, maybe 30-40 gallons (110-150 l) of it, depending on how carefully the drive.
 You fill up, then head over to exactly where you want, like a movable rain barrel!
 The whole thing is quick and easy, good for watering in new seedings and transplants, until I hook up the field-long irrigation pipe.
 Quite the luxury, in a way, but the tractor’s already there, and we gotta keep things moving along! :)

 Nice sun, but kinda cool and definitely windy.
 Michelle came by for a day of mostly organizing and arranging: managing seedlings, and measuring and staking out garden sections (now, according to the new garden map).
 We’re once again using 50′ (15.2m) squares as the basic garden unit.
-The 100′ (30.5m) reel-up vinyl measuring tape is the handiest tool for this, as we walk up and down and around, a person on each end of the tape, calling out measurements and planting fluorescent-flagged stakes… There’s a satisfying sense of order when a freshly tilled section has been marked out.
+The 100′ (30.5m) reel-up vinyl measuring tape is the handiest tool for this, as we walk up and down and around, a person on each end of the tape, calling out measurements and planting fluorescent-flagged stakes… There’s a satisfying sense of order when a freshly tilled section is staked out.
 All those neat squares tell you, you are master of your garden, and things are well under control! :)

 Michelle, back for her first farm day this year, sorted out seedlings while daughters Allie (7) and Violet (3) checked out the new farm.
 Clearly, kids take well to…activities, so, to follow up her first successful camera mission last summer, I gave Allie my camera, and off she went off on a photo shoot.
 Little sis Violet, camera-ready and joyful, turned out to be the subject du jour… (Photos by Allie)